 What is a weighted blanket?

 Weighted blankets are precisely what their name suggests — blankets constructed with added weights, evenly distributed across the entire blanket.
-Many compare the feeling of a weighted blanket to wearing a weighted vest during an x-ray, except more comfortable.
+Many compare the feeling of a weighted blanket to wearing a weighted vest during an x-ray, except much more comfortable.
 They typically come in two parts or layers, much like a regular duvet cover and comforter set.
 The inner layer is the weighted layer, usually between five to 30 pounds.
 The outer layer is where the sensational comfort comes in, with many covers made from soft, cozy materials.

 What are the benefits of a weighted blanket?

 Research has shown that weighted blankets can have therapeutic benefits on the body, simulating deep pressure stimulation and increasing your body’s natural production of serotonin, the happiness hormone.
 This leads to the production of melatonin, the sleep hormone.
-The feeling of a weighted blanket is said to produce a sense of protection, mimicking the feeling of a protective hug.
+The feeling of a weighted blanket is also said to produce a sense of protection, mimicking the feeling of a protective hug.
 That feeling of protection is the chief reason behind their continual use in therapy for those with anxiety, obsessive compulsive disorder (OCD), post-traumatic stress syndrome (PTSD), and autism.

 How to Choose a Weighted Blanket